napari/napari.github.io/tutorials/installation.md

 ## instalation

-**napari** can be installed on most macOS and Linux systems with Python 3.6 or 3.7.
-We're currently working on improving Windows support.
+**napari** can be installed on most macOS, Linux, and Windows systems with Python 3.6 or 3.7.
 There are three different ways to install napari.

 ### install the latest release from pip
  The simplest option is to install the latest release on PyPi by calling